Too Cooley For Schooley

 Granby (Google Maps Location)

 Granby, Connecticut.
 Famous for… err… Famous for my friends Lisa and Tim?
 Famous for being the town bordering the Southwick Jog?
 Yeah, I guess.
-(Though the wonderful Cambridge Brewhouse is in town which cannot go unmentioned.)
 Granby is also home to the Coolest Tree in the state, if not the world.

 Another great feature of the rural northern town is, of course, the Salmon Brook Historical Society’s enclave of museum buildings.
 There are four such buildings gathered together here, though not all began life at this location.
 One such building is the original Cooley Schoolhouse.

 It’s not open for tours to galoot’s like me, but really only for the annual kids’ field trips.
-Even though I had just spent a good deal of time with the President of the local historical society (Charlie Dickson, here to the right), I was not granted access.
+Even though I had just spent a good deal of time with the President of the local historical society (below), I was not granted access.
 Undaunted, I peered into the windows and even touched the building itself.

 The coolest part about the schoolhouse today is that the outhouse is in it’s original location relative to the school.
 Looking north at its original location, one would see the school, the stone obelisk demarcating the Massachusetts border, and then the outhouse.
 I can only think that this was Granby’s thoughts about losing the square acreage of the Southwick Jog to the Bay State – that is, “We do our business on you, Massachusetts!”
 Jerks.